Second, only to Bitcoin, the most notable cryptocurrency to watch is Ether (ETH).

 Weigh up the pros and cons and observe the price of Ethereum for opportunities to buy at a lower price and then start staking Ethereum

-- Wait until 2022 to receive Ethereum rewards - if you stake Ethereum now before ETH2 has completed, you cannot access it or withdraw rewards.
+- Wait until the completion of the upgrade to receive Ethereum rewards - if you stake Ethereum now before ETH2 has completed, you cannot access it or withdraw rewards.
 Potentially, you may have to wait a year or more before receiving Ethereum rewards.

 You cannot touch the ETH you have staked either.
 You can't trade it or remove it.
 So if you plan how to stake Ethereum, use money you can comfortably afford to have zero access to for that period.